ContinuityControl/dotfiles/README.md

 ### Warning, Warning Will Robinson!

 Using the stock OSX version of git will likely cause problems.
 You probably want to `brew install git` and ensure that /usr/local/bin precedes /usr/bin in your $PATH.
-You may also want to `brew install vim`.
+You may also want to `brew install vim` (if you don't, you'll run into a bug in `vim` that causes it to crash with the message `Caught deadly ABRT signal`).

 ### First Setup